kanily/kpc/README.md

 ### Configure `webpack.config.js`

-You need use `@angular-builders/custom-webapck` to configure webpack, if your project initialized by Angular CLI.
+if your project initialized by Angular CLI, you need use `@angular-builders/custom-webapck` to configure webpack.

 ```js
 const path = require('path');